 Other electronic devices that can be worn by consumers or patients are also called wearables.
 These devices - like Fitbit, smartwatches and pacemakers - are designed to collect data on the health or fitness of a user.
 Not all such devices can be manufactured with screen printing, but in many cases, printable electronic parts are being used.

-We already mentioned that the continuity of rotary screen printing is a huge advantage for healthcare printed electronics that need to be produced on a large scale.
+We already mentioned that the continuity of rotary screen printing is a huge advantage for healthcare applications that need to be produced on a large scale.
 Another advantage is the fact that error margins are as low as possible.
 After all, rotary screen printing continuously creates exactly the same product.
 This means you only need to test the first print properly.
 If this is correct, the rotary printing process can be started.
 Because of this, the yield is a major advantage of rotary screen printing.

 Interesting developments in Healthcare